nandan340/doctordata_Node/README.md

 # doctordata_Node
-Project to display data through API using Node.Js, Angular.js and Mongodb
+Project to display data through API using Node.Js, Angular.js and Mongodb It will take few seconds to load inital data.
 Setps TO run :

 Install Node Js.
 Start node server using command node app.js.
 No Need to setup database.
 Database is on mlab Cloud paltform.
 Database used Mongo Db.